rashika-dabas/Student-Placement-App/README.md

 ## Task
 Design a student-friendly mobile app to predict his/her chances of securing a placement/job
 ## Synopsis
-### Objective: Predict if a student is placed or not based on CGPA, IQ and Profile Score fetched from him/her
+### Objective: Predict if a student is placed or not based on fetched CGPA, IQ and Profile Score
 ### Approach:
 - Interpreted placement data of 300 students to save the model as a PKL file considering Random Forest Classifier
 - Built a Flask app and used it to test URL requests with the help of Postman software